spences10/personal-goals/this-week.md

 **Plan for this week:**

-- [ ] Get familiar with GraphQL, maybe add a bit of functionality to the twitter-bot-twit change I made last week
+- [x] Get familiar with GraphQL, maybe add a bit of functionality to the twitter-bot-twit change I made last week

-**Unplanned**
+**Unplanned:**

 - [x] Start Chingu Voyage

 **Thoughts 💭**

 The guys at graphcool were really helpful in getting me set up with a backend API thank you to @nilan from graphcool for your perseverance sir!
-I now have a working example of a selective retweet now so the RT on stream feature can eventually go to the Twitter bot bootstrap
+I now have a working example of a selective retweet now so the RT on stream feature can eventually go to the Twitter bot bootstrap.

+I'm reasonably happy with this functionality and have deployed to the master branch of my twitter-bot-twit repo, it needs work but so far I'm happy with the results.

 **[View history 👵👴](history.md#history)**